-The usual material for the working plate is gray cast iron, hardened by a special method to the required value.
-The structure should be fine-grained, and free of blow-holes.
+The usual material for the working plate during a lapping and polishing process is gray cast iron.
+The structure should be fine-grain, and free of blow-holes.

-For lap-polishing, especially when using diamond grit, plates of steel, copper, zinc, aluminum or even wood are used.
-Working plates of pitch, plastic, fabrics or coated films are used for ultra-fine polishing.
+For lap-polishing, especially when using diamond grit, plates of steel, copper, zinc, aluminum or even wood that’s most commonly in use.
+When ultra-fine polishing, the working plates of pitch, plastic, fabrics or pads are what will output surface roughness.
+Each depend on the finish one is trying to accomplish to decide which would best suit your process.
 Today, all the crucial parts of a lapping machine can be designed for optimal mutual efficiency.
-If minimum wear is required for example, the working plate can be made of sufficient hardness, but in view of the ease with which continuous reconditioning can be performed, soft to medium-hard plates are most often used, and these have the additional advantage of being cheaper than harder plates.
+If minimum wear is required, for example, the working plate can be made of sufficient hardness.
+Although, in view of the ease with which continuous reconditioning can be performed, soft to medium-hard plates are most often used.
+These have the additional advantage of being cheaper than harder plates.

 Once a lapping plate acquires an imperfect profile (convex, concave lapping surface), correction takes a long time.
-Some machines are fitted with a device for rapid shape correction, consisting of a means of slightly distorting the plate during use.
+Some machines fitted with a device for rapid shape correction, consisting of slightly distorting the plate during use.
 Residual errors are then compensated for by moving the conditioning rings to the appropriate position as described earlier.
-Practice shows that a slightly convex working plate can give good results in a short time in certain cases, for example when lapping parts with large surfaces.
+Practice shows that a slightly convex working plate can give good results in a short time in certain cases.
+For example when lapping parts with large surfaces.
 The rapid form correction device is useful in such applications as well.

-The working plates are usually provided with radial slots to drain the used lapping medium off the surface.
+The working plates usually provide radial slots to drain the extra lapping medium (or abrasive particles) off the surface.
 Unslotted plates are best small, irregular workpieces, or when lapping carbide metal or ceramics using water-based media with a high grit content.
 Lapping or polishing with diamond powder requires a surface profile similar to a V-thread, flat thread or taper thread.
-Plastic, fabric or felt films are bonded on base working plates.
-They are good carriers in terms of structure in most cases, but require frequent cleaning or replacement.
+Plastic, fabric or felt films are secure on the base working plates.
+They are good carriers in terms of structure in most cases but require frequent cleaning or replacement.

-Further working plates with fixed grains (lapping powders of all types, mixed with binding agent, baked or fired) open up new possibilities.
+Further, working plates with fixed grains/abrasive particles (lapping powders of all types, mixed with a binding agent, baked or fired) open up new possibilities.